DNotNice/UrlShortener/README.md

 # UrlShortener
-Install all the dependecies using `npm intall`
+Install all the dependecies using `npm intall`.

 Start the server using - `npm start`
 Hop on to http://localhost:8001/ to visit  the home page.
 You will be asked to login incase everything goes right:p .